IFcoltransG/buuza-wiki/_wiki/gods.md

 - [Al Khaaliq](/_wiki/al-khaaliq.md) (ram)
 - [Al Muhyi](/_wiki/al-muhyi.md) (moth or butterfly)

-While their names are drawn from the names of Allah in real-world Islam, [the comic](/_wiki/README.md) is not about Islam itself.
+While their names are drawn from the names of Allah in real-world Islam, the comic is not about Islam itself.

 Prayer to the gods is used in [greenscharming](/_wiki/greenscharming.md).

 ## References
 - Nighthawks 1
 - New Year's Day, 1998 3
-- It's Faster With Two 1
- 3
 - It's Faster With Two 1